 Outboard motors are mounted over the rear of the boat, with their propellers dangling in the water to propel the boat forward.
-These are available from two to 350 horsepower (hp), and can be added onto all types of boats, from kayaks to house boats.
+They are capable running at anywhere between two and 350 horsepower, producing more speed at greater horsepower.
+The three most popular types are:

 Top 7 Best Rated Outboard Motors

 Yamaha Outboards has been selling outboard motors for over 30 years.
 In addition to outboard motors, they sell propellers, gauges, controls and accessories online and in dealers across the U.S.

 |Read 5 Reviews|

 Since they first introduced the four-stroke outboard engine to the U.S. market over 40 years ago, Honda Marine has been an industry innovator.
 Find outboard motors for boats of all sizes online and at national dealers.

 |Read 11 Reviews|